 The Chartered Accountancy Course and Profession in India is regulated by The Institute of Chartered Accountants of India (ICAI), New Delhi.
 This body is responsible for maintaining the quality of CA course and education in India.

-If you wish to qualify for CA in India, then he/she must complete the training and get himself/herself registered with the ICAI.
+If you wish to qualify for CA course in India, then he/she must complete the training and get himself/herself registered with the ICAI.
 The membership has to be renewed each year.

 Scope of CA

 A Chartered Accountant has immense and in-depth knowledge of Accounting.
-CA is considered as the topmost possible profession in the field of commerce.
+CA course is considered as the topmost possible profession in the field of commerce.

-Another important aspect of CA as a profession is taxation.
+Another important aspect of CA course as a profession is taxation.
 Every CA is expected to know and apply his knowledge of taxation, for the benefit of his client, in a legal manner.